 Did you know that most solar heating systems for pools can also cool them?
 If the air temperature is colder than pool water, most solar systems can use nocturnal cooling to radiate heat into the sky and away from your pool.
 This is very effective, but the necessity of having a solar heating system for your pool makes it a little harder to accomplish.

 Active cooling systems are arguably the most popular way to cool down residential swimming pools.
 These come in two common forms.

 The first (and most popular) version is a reversible heat pump.
-These systems can both heat and cool pool water, which makes them extremely useful in areas that have significant temperature fluctuations.
+These systems can heat and cool pool water, making them extremely useful in areas with significant temperature fluctuations.
 Some reversible heat pumps are automatic and can switch modes as needed.
 While useful, these tend to take a lot of electricity to run, so you can expect to see a higher energy bill.